mlswg/mls-protocol/draft-ietf-mls-protocol.md

 E   _   G   _
 ~~~

-Because `W.unmerged_leaves` includes F, F is blanked and removed from
-`Y.unmerged_leaves`.
+Because F is unmerged for W, then F is blanked (and is hence not unmerged anymore for Y).

 Note that no recomputation is needed if the tree hash of S is unchanged since
 the last time P was updated.
 This is the case for computing or processing a
 Commit whose UpdatePath traverses P, since the Commit itself resets P. (In
 other words, it is only necessary to recompute the original sibling tree hash
 when validating a group's tree on joining.)
-More generally, if none of the entries
+More generally, if no unmerged leaf
-in `P.unmerged_leaves` is in the subtree under S (and thus no leaves were blanked),
+of P under S (and thus no leaves were blanked),
 then the original tree hash at S is the tree hash of S in the current tree.

 If it is necessary to recompute the original tree hash of a node, the efficiency